Modern Renaissance

 -mathematicians and AI engineers

--investors in cutting-edge technology and VP from private equity
+-investors in cutting-edge technology and VPs from private equity

 -filmmakers, writers, painters, critics